-The outcome of the investigation (along with any actions or recommendations set to mitigate similar cases occurring again, with clear timescales for completion) will be communicated in writing by SFJ Awards' Quality Assurance and Compliance Manager to the Head of Centre within 5 working days of their investigation being concluded.
+The outcome of the investigation (along with any actions or recommendations set to mitigate similar cases occurring again, with clear timescales for completion) will be communicated in writing by SFJ Awards' to the Centre within 5 working days of the investigation being concluded.
 Any imposed sanctions will also be conveyed at that time.

-The Head of Centre will be expected to respond, within 5 working days, with details of how they will implement any actions or recommendations set, and by whom.
-If SFJ Awards do not receive a response, they may increase the level of sanction imposed on the Centre accordingly, based on risk.
+The Centre will be expected to respond, within 5 working days, with details of how they will implement any actions or recommendations set, and by whom.
+If SFJ Awards do not receive a response, they may increase the level of sanction imposed on the Centre.

-6 Reporting and Investigating Malpractice or Maladministration - End-Point Assessments
+6. Reporting and Investigating Malpractice or Maladministration - End-Point Assessments